 Every child is different, so our approach will be based on their exact situation.

 We will seek to prevent young people sexting through educating them about the laws and potential consequences of sexting.

-This may be addressed through: e-safety sessions during Purple Mash computing lessons, specialised e-safety sessions during Jigsaw PHSE, e-safety week and Votes for Schools Assemblies.
+This may be addressed through: e-safety lessons, Votes for Schools Assemblies, PSHE les

 We will: